bhargav466/EventManagement/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## To start the backend server
+Firsr you need to navigate to severside folder then you just need run `npm start` that's it.
+Backend server will start.

 ## Code scaffolding